jaalto/project--emacs-epackage-template/README.rst

     | *.el
     | <and any other upstream files, directories>
     |
-    +- .git/                    Version control branches: master + upstream
+    +- .git/                    [Version control branches: master + upstream]
     |
-    +-- epackage/
-        info                    required: The package control file
+    +-- epackage/		[Only the most important files listed] info                    required: The package control file
         PACKAGE-0loaddefs.el    optional: extracted ###autoload statements
-        PACKAGE-autoloads.el    optional: manually written autoload statements (raw) PACKAGE-compile.el      optional: Code to byte compile extension PACKAGE-examples.el     optional: Custmization examples
-        PACKAGE-install.el      required: Code to make extension available PACKAGE-uninstall.el    optional: Code to remove extension
+        PACKAGE-autoloads.el    optional: manually written autoload statements (raw) PACKAGE-install.el      required: Code to make extension available PACKAGE-xactivate.el    optional: Code to activate extension
-        PACKAGE-xactivate.el    optional: Code to activate extension

 *NOTE:* This document is just a quick reference.
-The gory details of epackage format and description of all the files can be found from the manual (see REFERENCES at the bottom).
+The full details of epackage format and description of all the files can be found from the manual.
+See REFERENCES at the bottom.

 The Epackage Primer
 ===================